oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/gunzip/README.md

   - 0x3 = reserved (N/A)
 - The remainder of the block depends on the block type:
   - **Uncompressed blocks** contain some additional bits to realign the block to a byte boundary, followed by a 2-byte `length`, 2-byte `nlength` (where `length = ~nlength`), and finally the uncompressed data.
 The number of bytes to read is indicated by the 2-byte `length` that was read.
-  - **Statically compressed** have a *static* Huffman table; a table defined in the DEFLATE format.
+  - **Statically compressed blocks** have a *static* Huffman table; a table defined in the DEFLATE format.
 Therefore the remainder of the data in the block is the payload to be decoded using this table.
-  - **Dynamically compressed** is illustrated in the figure below.
+  - **Dynamically compressed blocks** are illustrated in the figure below.
 The second table is a list of code lengths for the literal and distance symbols.
 It is used to create the Huffman table for decoding the payload data.
 The first table is used to encode the second table.
 So, to decode a dynamically compressed block, the reader must read the first table, then decode the second table using the first table, create the Huffman table from the code lengths of the second table, and finally decode the payload using the Huffman table.

-The GZIP decompression engine in this reference design fully supports all of the block types listed above.
+The GZIP decompression engine in this reference design supports all three block types.

 <img src="deflate_dynamic_block_format.png" alt="deflate_dynamic_block_format" width="600"/>